Bexcellent24/Dragonomics/README.md

 1. **Engagement:** Financial management is often boring or intimidating.
 The game mechanics (dragon evolution, quests, and achievements) make it fun and goal-driven.
 2. **Accessibility:** The UI follows Material Design principles for intuitive navigation and visual consistency.
 3. **Scalability:** The app uses the MVVM architecture to separate data, logic, and presentation layers.
-This makes future development (such as cloud storage and analytics) easier to implement.
+This makes future development easier to implement.

-The app currently stores data locally using Room, ensuring users' financial records persist between sessions.
-Multi-user functionality supports individual profiles with unique progress and data.
+The app now uses Firebase for cloud based data storage which keeps user records synced across sessions and devices.
+Multi user functionality supports individual profiles with their own progress and data.

 ---